carpentries/workshop-template/_extras/customization.md

   host institution.
 If it does not, use `0` for both the latitude and the longitude.

+By default, the Setup Instructions will list the installation instructions for the videoconferencing service Zoom.
+If you use a different videoconferencing service, you can edit the file in `_includes/install_instructions/videoconferencing.html` to include the relevant installation instructions.

 ## Home Page: Schedule and Syllabus